dotaheor/unify-Go-builtin-and-custom-generics/README.md

 In the following examples, the generic input constraints are ignored.

-There are two generic declartion forms, one is for exported generic declartions, the other is for non-exported ones.

 The form for exported generic declartions looks like:
 ```
 gen GenName[in0 InputElemKind0][in1 InputElemKind1] ... [inN InputElemKindN] [out OutputElemKind] {